Who Were the Black Hawk Pilots in the Washington D.C. Plane Crash?

 Who Were the Pilots in the D.C.
 Plane Crash?

-Two of the pilots from the Black Hawk helicopter were identified as Crew Chief Ryan O’Hara and Chief Warrant Officer 2 Andrew Eaves.
-O’Hara was 29 and a father to a 1-year-old child, CBS News reported, and Eaves’ wife confirmed his death in a social media post.
-The identity of the female co-pilot from the helicopter has not been publicly disclosed, according to multiple outlets.
+Two of the pilots from the Black Hawk helicopter were identified as Crew Chief Ryan O’Hara, 28, and Chief Warrant Officer 2 Andrew Eaves, 39.
+O’Hara was a father to a 1-year-old child, CBS News reported, and Eaves’ wife confirmed his death in a social media post.
+The identity of the female co-pilot was initially withheld by her family; her name was 28-year-old Captain Rebecca Lobach, per NPR.

 Hegseth addressed the public after the tragedy in a video obtained by Fox News, confirming that the Black Hawk crew was a “fairly experienced” group that were “doing a required annual night evaluation.”